polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/Desktop/03 - API - Installation and Uninstallation of modules.md

 zip file, containing your module has versioning numbers in it, or similar constructs, which often is the case when you for instance release modules through GitHub - You might want to explicitly supply a **[local-url]**, to avoid having multiple modules with different versions being installed side by side - Which can create all sorts of _"weird problems"_ for you.
+Or, make sure you remove the versioning information from your zip file, before you install it.

 **Notice**, when you install a module, any previously installed modules with the same name will be uninstalled before your module is installed.